AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-multi-device-login.md

 ## Reference

-See [MultiDeviceListener]() for the list of all the group and contact events.
+See [MultiDeviceListener](link) for all the group events and contact events.